Chaos in Oneself: The Ravnos

 Cards close to my chest: Because I don’t want to bias the discussion, I’m keeping my thoughts on how I want to redline this chapter to myself.
 I’ll certainly answer questions and help steer conversation away from unproductive avenues, but in general I want to see what you think, not tell you what I think.

-15 responses to “Chaos in Oneself: The Ravnos”
+15 thoughts on “Chaos in Oneself: The Ravnos”

 If anything, I’d like to see some merits/flaws or combo disciplines for the Brahmin (the reputed seers, oracles and the like of the Clan) and have never been explored in much depth.